davidbeleznay/DigitalForesterApp/README.md

 ## Changelog

 ### 2025-05-15
-- Fixed Road Risk routing to ensure proper navigation from HomeScreen
+- Removed React Navigation dependencies and switched to React Router for all navigation
-- Created simplified RoadRiskForm.js to fix syntax errors
+- Fixed RoadRiskForm component to resolve syntax errors
-- Updated AppRouter.js to directly render RoadRiskForm
+- Simplified navigation structure with direct routing
-- Fixed project structure with consistent navigation approach
+- Created minimal placeholder for RoadRiskForm to be built incrementally
-- Resolved dependency issues by using React Router for web routing
+- Removed unused RoadRiskNavigator and streamlined routing architecture
-- Enhanced UI/UX for Road Risk Assessment with sophisticated visual design
+- Updated MainNavigator to use consistent React Router approach
-- Added animated transitions and interactive feedback for form interactions
+- Fixed project structure for better maintainability
-- Implemented sticky navigation and status messages for better user guidance
+- Added clear navigation paths between all screens

 ### 2025-05-14
 - Redesigned the RoadRiskForm UI with button-based factor selection interface